szymor/anarch/README.md

 ### Can I support you?

 Yes.
-This wasn't made for any profit but if you just want to share with a fellow human being, I'll be glad.
+This wasn't made for any profit but if you have enough resources and just want to share them with a fellow human being, I'll be glad.
 You can find my support info at [my website](https://www.tastyfish.cz#support).
 You can also pay what you want on itch.io.

 ### Fuck you.